 20.30 - 23.00 hrs: afterparty at the 'Arlberg WellCom'

-The registration portal opens on 1st September 2019, where participants are advised to register early, as the first 50 entrants can look forward to receiving tickets for the concert on Saturday.
+Participants are advised to register early, as the first 50 entrants can look forward to receiving tickets for the concert on Saturday.
 The entry fee costs € 59 and includes the lift pass.

 “Whether the first ski races at the turn of the century, the first Arlberg Kandahar Race, or the famous skiing films - St. Anton am Arlberg has always embodied the superlative.
 We want to continue to do justice to our reputation and offer participating athletes an extraordinary competition,” says Organising Committee Chief, Peter Mall.